Cassiope tetragona: Habitat

-It grows on ridges and heaths, often in abundance and forming a distinctive and attractive plant community.
+It grows on ridges, gravely slopes, heaths and tundra, often in abundance and forming a distinctive and unique plant community.

+Distribution

+Cassiope tetragona is widely distributed throughout the north hemisphere.

+Uses

-In Greenland, indigenous peoples use the plant as important source of fuel.
+In the Canadian Arctic, indigenous peoples use the plant as fuel.
 Because of high resin content, it burns even when wet.

 The plant can also be used in cooking.
 Canadian chef Louis Charest used arctic heather as a smoked herb for the 2016 Three Amigos Summit state dinner.